ACCIS Leadership Team

 Hillbrook School, San Jose, CA

-Summer Colloquium
+Summer Colloquium Chair (term through 2025)

 Charley Burkly joined the ACCIS Leadership Team in July of 2022 as the Colloquium Chair.
-She currently serves as founding Director of College Counseling at Hillbrook School and previously was Associate Director of College Counseling at University School (OH).
-Prior to University School, Charley worked in undergraduate admissions at Princeton University and MBA admissions at Columbia Business School.
-While at Columbia, she also served as program administrator for the School Law Institute at Teachers College.
-Charley began her career as a middle school science teacher in the New York City Teaching Fellows program.
+She currently serves as founding Director of College Counseling at Hillbrook School, supporting the school's expansion from a JK-8 to a JK-12.
+She previously worked in college counseling at University School (OH), undergraduate admissions at Princeton University, and MBA admissions at Columbia Business School.
+Her additional experience includes serving as program administrator at the School Law Institute at Teachers College, middle school science teacher in NYC public schools, running coach at the middle and high school levels, and WACAC Executive Board member.

 Aleny Garcia